 2. Communicate financial information to residents, clearly and consistently.

-McLean talks about a condominium in Charlotte, one with a very wealthy, high end clientele.
+McLean talks about a condominium, one with a very wealthy, high end clientele.
 “Years ago, they found out that the façade on the high-rise was coming off and there was water intrusion.
 They sued their developer for the defect, but only got $1.6 million toward a repair project that was going to cost $8 million,” she said.
 That meant a special assessment, which no board wants to do.
 The board really focused on segregating their funds, making sure nothing could be co-mingled.
 They came up with three accounts: a regular reserve fund, a betterment fund for capital improvements and settlement fund, which managed the lawsuit settlement fund and the special assessments.
 That association broke the special assessment into three stages so that no one was hit with too high an amount at once.

 But McLean said that the association, in this circumstance, really stood out because of their communication to residents.
 “They had banks come in and talk to the homeowners.
 Every expense was broken down for residents to see.
 They focused on extraordinary levels of transparency, and used a monthly newsletter and an annual budget packet to do so,” McLean explained.
 “This could have gone badly, but that transparency really helped the situation.
 They managed the situation in a way that didn’t have a negative impact on the homeowners, and the board’s transparency was a huge part of that.”

 3. Find ways to save.

 So you know how much money’s going out.
 You know what should be coming in.
 Now, take a look at how to stretch those dollars further.

 - A quality property management company will be able to leverage vendor relationships to help your association save money or get better value and service for your money.